kevinveenbirkenbach/cymais/roles/pc-developer-tools-arduino/README.md

 To utilize this role:
 1. Clone the `cymais` repository.
 2. Navigate to the `roles/pc-developer-tools-arduino` directory.
-3. Execute the role using Ansible, ensuring you replace `{{client_username}}` with the actual username and have the necessary system permissions.
+3. Execute the role using Ansible, ensuring you replace `{{users.client.username}}` with the actual username and have the necessary system permissions.

 ## Customization
 This role can be customized to include additional Arduino-related packages or tools, depending on the user's requirements.